 The upcoming fall holidays and long weekends mean one thing: it’s time to get out of the house and make the most of those vacation days.
 In our opinion, the best way to spend them is on a scenic road trip to Haywood County.
 Our five mountain towns are a perfect place to have an awesome autumn adventure.
 But don’t take our word for it—follow our guide below and see for yourself what a fall in the Smokies is all about.

 What to Pack

-During the fall, temperatures will be cool during the day and drop at night, but make sure to check our local weather forecasts before you leave and pack appropriately.
-Don’t forget to pack the essentials: your pets!
-There’s no reason to leave your best friend on four legs cooped up at home—we’re one of the best pet-friendly destinations in the state, offering several welcoming accommodation and dining options for your furry friends.
-Don’t miss: pet-friendly things to do here.
+During the fall, temperatures will be cool during the day but may drop at night, so check our local weather forecasts before you leave and pack accordingly.
+The most important thing you should bring along is your pet!
+There’s no reason to leave them cooped up at home—we’re one of the best pet-friendly destinations in the state, with welcoming lodging and dining spots.

 Views & Hiking

 As one of the most beautiful drives around, a cruise along the Blue Ridge Parkway offers remarkable views of fall in the Smoky Mountains.
 You’ll find plenty of vistas along the BRP, all of which are the perfect place to capture your long-lasting vacation pic—so add a camera to your packing list.
 Many of these vistas and parking areas double as trailheads with hikes perfect for everyone from young hikers to seasoned climbers looking for a challenge.

 Don’t miss: Graveyard Fields, Looking Glass Falls, our Leaf-Peeping Guide